Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, 21.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 280 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+Service frequency averages 280 trips per day across all routes, translating to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport